SSC exams

 SSC GD Constable Exam is conducted to recruit GD constable appointed as a guard or escort.
 Their duties include supervise all the tasks and duties in the absence of sub-inspector and assistant sub-inspector may work on the cases of investigation under the supervision and instructions of SHO.

-SSC GD exam has Computer based exam (CBE), physical efficiency and physical standard test (PET & PSTE) and detailed medical examination (DME) as four stages of selection process.
-SSC GD Constable 2022 notifications for detailed medical examination (DME) have been released.
-DME has been scheduled from 12th September 2022 till 4th October 2022.
-Representatives from central armed police force will conduct candidate’s physical efficiency and standard test.
+SSC GD exam has a Computer-based exam (CBE), physical efficiency and physical standard test (PET & PSTE) and detailed medical examination (DME) as four stages of the selection process.
+SSC GD Constable 2025 notifications for detailed medical examination (DME) yet to be been released.
+Representatives from the central armed police force will conduct the candidate’s physical efficiency and standard test.
 Qualified candidates will proceed to the detailed medical examination.

-SSC GD 2022 exam events calendar is as given below
+SSC GD 2025 exam events calendar is given below:

 SSC GD Exam Pattern